 You’ve probably guessed the punchline: Notion splits the difference.
 The program offers less control over the fine details of your score’s appearance compared to Sibelius and Finale, but I found it easier and more efficient to operate in Notion’s simpler environment.

 Here are some examples from my first Notion project, a transcription for guitar ensemble of the fourth movement of Béla Bartók’s String Quartet #4.
 There’s no electronic version of the score because, incredibly, this 85-year-old piece is still copyrighted.
-So I bought the overpriced Boosey & Hawkes score and input the entire thing into Notion by hand.
+So I bought the overpriced Boosey & Hawkes score and input the entire thing into Notion by hand. :finger:

 It was a bitch — but a great way to start learning the program.
 The project took about eight hours, though I can picture an experienced user doing it in a fraction of the time.
 Next I edited the score for guitar performance.
 (Easier than it sounds, because the entire movement is played pizzicato, so it already has a guitaristic feel.)